Atlantic mackerel: Human interaction

 The Atlantic mackerel is of commercial importance to many Atlantic fisheries, which catch it with purse seines, trawls, gill and trammel nets, and trolling lines.
 Global annual catch is typically in the range of 1 million tonnes, though a 50% spike in 2014 put this number at nearly 1.5 million tonnes.
 The United Kingdom and Norway bring in the most Atlantic mackerel, with annual catches coming in at over 166,000 tonnes and 160,000 tonnes respectively.
+In 2022 alone, Norwegian fisheries exported an estimated 6.3 billion Norwegian Kroner worth of the Atlantic mackerel.
+The majority of the mackerel caught by Norwegian fisheries is exported to countries including China, Japan, South Korea, and Vietnam.
 There are three stocks in the eastern Atlantic: one in the south, one in the west, and another in the North Sea.
 There are two populations in the Mediterranean, one in the east and one in the west.
 In the western Atlantic there are two stocks, one in the north and one in the south, for which assessments are, according to the IUCN, "highly uncertain".

 As food

 Atlantic mackerel outer meat is red meat while inner meat is white, with a strong taste desirable to some consumers.
 They are sold fresh, frozen, smoked, salted, filleted, or as steaks.
 The fish is extremely high in oil content, vitamin B_{6}, vitamin B_{12}, selenium, niacin, and omega 3, a class of fatty acids, containing nearly twice as much of the latter per unit weight as salmon.
 Unlike the King and Spanish species, Northern Atlantic mackerel are very low in mercury, and can be eaten at least twice a week according to United States Environmental Protection Agency guidelines.